Standalone Collector installation to retrieve metrics

 Download the Collector binary and make it executable

 Chronosphere supports Chronosphere Collector versions for a year from release.
 You can find a full list of versions and release dates in the Collector release notes located in the Chronosphere Observability Platform.
-To view the release notes, in the navigation menu select Help > Release notes, and then click the Collector tab.
+To view the release notes, in the navigation menu select More information > Release notes, and then click the Collector tab.

 -